Lexus NX Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Lexus NX like to drive?

-Of course, we should have known better.
 The Lexus NX shares its platform with the Toyota RAV4, and that handles well with plenty of grip and reassuringly weighty steering.
 The NX is no different and, while it's not as agile as a BMW X3, few drivers will have any complaints about how the Lexus goes around corners.

 For those seeking a quiet, comfortable and refined SUV, the Lexus NX ticks those boxes very nicely indeed.
 You're well insulated from any outside disturbance, with very little in the way of wind or road noise making its way into the cabin.

-The Lexus NX is the brand's first model to be fitted with the third generation of its Safety System+.
+The Lexus NX was the brand's first model to be fitted with the third generation of its Safety System+.
 This brings with it an extensive list of driver-assist functions intended to prevent a collision.
 Highlights include lane keep assist, dynamic radar cruise control and a pre-collision system.

 On top of this, there are lots of airbags dotted around the cabin, while the outer rear seats are fitted with ISOFIX child seat mounting points.